aj-stein/conmotion/docs/architecture.md

 1. Transparency Services have a Submissions API with endpoints for an Issuer to complete Registration of a Signed Claim.
 1. Transparency Services have an Entry API with endpoints for any Relying Party to retrieve one or more entries previously registered with in the Append-only Log.

-For a fully conformant implementation, Transparency Services for Mutual Monitoring MUST implement the conformant APIs
+For a fully conformant implementation, Transparency Services for Mutual Monitoring MUST implement minimally required API endpoints in the [SCITT Reference API specification draft](https://www.ietf.org/archive/id/draft-ietf-scitt-scrapi-04.html) [@scrapi25].

 ##### Registration Policy Engine